 The setup tool automatically chooses the maximum heap size.
-If you want to set the maximum amount of memory devoted to the server's process heap, include the --maxHeapSize option, with the appropriate value.
-For example, use the
+You can manually tune the maximum amount of memory devoted to the server's process heap using the --maxHeapSize option.
+The --maxHeapSize argument is only valid if the --entryBalancing or --aggressiveJVMTuning options are also present.

---aggressiveJVMTuning option to tune the memory used by the directory proxy server as well as the tools:
+For example, use the --aggressiveJVMTuning option to set the maximum amount of memory used by the directory proxy server and tools as follows: